tinko26/ao/docs/api/src/ao_sys/ao_flag.h.md

 );
 ```

-This type represents a function to check whether a specific mask is a match.
+This type represents a function to check whether a specific flag mask is a match.
 The function takes the current mask of a flag, the mask to be matched with that current mask, and an additional parameter.

 # Functions